-Weddings are expensive and it’s important to remember that after the guests have gone home, you’ve still got bills to pay.
+Weddings are expensive, and it’s important to remember that after the guests have gone home, you’ve still got bills to pay.
 Life goes on.
 There’s a reason that DIY weddings are so popular these days.
 Couples want a wedding that is less expensive, and yet, still reflects who they are.

 This is your special day and you are inviting your closest friends and family to celebrate it with you.
 Shouldn’t you go as big as possible where it matters to you?
 To us, a WTF is created when you decide what is most important to you on your wedding day, and figure out how to make those pieces special.

-1. Figure out the “feel” you want for your wedding.
 Do you want to be the prince or princess at your personal ball, or would outdoors and casual more fit you?
 Are you imagining a “posh” wedding, or does something more rustic appeal to you?
 Are you going for formal, casual, avant garde?
 Give these matters some serious consideration, and talk them over with your partner.
 If you get a good head start, you can often lock in better rates at venues, and many public spaces only charge small fees.
 Some are even free!

 We’ve got that covered for you!
 Now, enjoy creating the rest of your WTF (Wedding that Fits)!